 Curriculum vitae (CV)

 If English is not your first language, we require proof of your English language ability.
 If you have already taken an English language qualification, please include your certificate with your application.
 We may be willing to consider your application without this document, but if we choose to make you an offer, the conditions will include IELTS (or equivalent qualification).

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The one-year Masters of Research (MRes) programme is an innovative route to starting out on a research career.
+The one-year Master of Research (MRes) programme is an innovative route to starting out on a research career.
 The MRes will provide you with a unique opportunity to experience research projects over a broad range of disciplines and laboratory environments.
-Where better to study than in the Faculty of Life Sciences - one of the largest and most successful unified research and teaching organisations of its kind in Europe.

 Our MRes programme allows you to gain research experience and professional skills, sometimes in a different area to your first degree, before deciding on a future career in industry or academic research.
 This will allow you to make an informed choice about the research area you want to invest your scientific career in.

-You choose two laboratory placements which can be in any of the areas of research offered by the Faculty of Life Sciences.
+You choose two laboratory placements which can be in any of our areas of research within the biological and biomedical sciences.
 As we have over 200 research active labs we can offer you a wide range of projects to choose from.
-For an idea of the breadth of available projects, browse the Faculty research theme pages.
+For an idea of the breadth of available projects, browse our Research section.